isaacullah/isaacullah.github.io/CompArchLab/index.md

 During the current "beta" development stage, the lab is operating with a minimal set of equipment and resources for Computational Archaeology.
 There are 6 Ubuntu Linux computer workstations with a full complement of FOSS computational analysis tools, as well as some basic resources for artifact analysis.
 These include GRASS GIS, QGIS, Image-J, R, Scientific Python, Python Photogrammetry Toolbox, Open Drone Map, Meshlab, Cloud Compare, NetLogo, RePast, PyABM, and more.
 These workstations are available to students in my courses to complete assignments and conduct research.
 These workstations will remain a core component of the lab as it is upgraded and completed.

 <br>
-**Future laboratory resources:**
+**Additional laboratory resources:**

 * A Puget Systems "Peak" HPC workstation.
-This workstation will contain 44 multithreaded cores for parallel and high-performance computing.
+This workstation contains 44 multithreaded cores for parallel and high-performance computing.
 * A flexible photogrammetry workstation to accommodate photogrammetric analysis of artifacts and landscapes, including 3D point-cloud generation via MVS.
-* Multispectral Aerial Drone.
-The drone will carry an RGB camera plus a near infra-red NDVI-capable camera.
+* DJI Mavic Aerial Drone.
+The drone includes an integrated RGB camera, and can be fitted with an additional near MapIR NDVI camera or a FLIR Thermal camera.
 * Sediment Granulometry workstation.
 This includes a full set of nesting geologic sieves, a mechanical sieve shaker, and a precision balance.
+* Sediment Chemical analysis workstation (PH, N, P, K)
 * Low-power USB microscopes for conducting microrefuse analysis or other such tasks.
 * Mobile tablet computers for field data collection using Open Data Kit.
 * Bad-Elf GNSS surveyor high precision bluetooth GPS units.
 * Wacom tablets for data entry and digitization.
 * Supplies for a variety of artifact and sediment analyses and measurements

+More equipment will be added over time.

 ### Research